Tag along for our FTC disclosure saga here. The following article was last updated on Dec 5, 2025 ...

 "I can't get anything to work"

 The last resort for those hard-to-fit ears is either custom motorcycle earplugs from a local audiologist or moldable silicone.
-The moldables are basically globs of stiff goo you squeeze into shape and jam into outer ears to cover your ear canal.
+The moldables are basically globs of stiff goo you squeeze into shape and jam into your outer ears to cover your ear canal.

 Happy Hearing